nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-22-LocationIndependentReferences.md

 |Selected Target|Initiator|Chunk X|

-Payload chunks are found by multicasting a find request identifying the CHID (Content Hash IDentifirer) of the desired chunk.
-This multicast group is hashed from the CHID ("hash" beign a very fancy mathamatical term for modding by the number of Negotiating Groups).
+Payload chunks are found by multicasting a find request identifying the CHID (Content Hash IDentifier) of the desired chunk.
+This multicast group is hashed from the CHID ("hash" being a very fancy mathematical term for modding the CHID/NHID by the number of Negotiating Groups to get the index into the array of Multicast Groups).

 Each receiving Target responds to the Initiator with either an indication that it has Chunk X and could